lliu12/ministage/README.md

 * ./run_ministage

 The executables are as follows.
 * ./run_ministage: Run simulation of robots with local sensing based controllers with an animated visualization.
+Starts paused; press 'P' to unpause.
 * ./run_astar: Run our implementation of the [Cooperative A*](https://ojs.aaai.org/index.php/AIIDE/article/view/18726) global planning program with an animated visualization.
+Starts paused; press 'P' to unpause.
-* ./ministage_results: Save data from simulations of robots with local sensing based controllers.
+* ./get_ministage_results: Save data from simulations of robots with local sensing based controllers.
+Generates data used in Figure 2.
-* ./astar_results: Save data from simulations of robots using the Cooperative A* planner.
+* ./get_astar_results: Save data from simulations of robots using the Cooperative A* planner.
+Generates data used in Figure 4.
+* ./get_conditional_results: Generates data used in Figure 4.
+* ./get_experimentmatch_results: Generates data used in Figure 3.

 ============================================================